aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 ## **Specify Data Source Type**

-This Python code shows you how to specify a type for a data source: DOUBLE_LITERALS
+This Python code shows you how to specify a type for a data source:

 ```python
 import aspose.slides as slides